top of page

 2. Quarter, seed & roast the squash at 350 degrees for 1 hour, or until tender.

-4. In a large soup pot or dutch oven, melt the ghee or coconut oil & cook leeks, garlic, carrots & celery over medium heat, until softened, about 10 mins.
+4. In a large soup pot or Dutch oven, melt the ghee or coconut oil & cook leeks, garlic, carrots & celery over medium heat, until softened, about 10 mins.
 Add sage, thyme, nutmeg, cayenne, & salt & pepper to taste.

 5. Stir in the squash & cashew cream.